7 COMMON MISTAKES MADE WHEN GROWING

 These common mistakes can sometimes be fatal and can and will certainly affect the quality of bud at harvest.
 To achieve the best results your plant must be healthy, well looked after and in the best conditions.
 This goes without saying.

-COMMON MISTAKE 1: POOR LIGHT OR LACK THEREOF
+1. POOR LIGHT OR LACK THEREOF

 Whether your crop is outdoors or an indoor grow room, cannabis needs plenty of light to thrive.
 A common mistake made with outdoor growing is choosing a location where your cannabis plants don’t get enough hours of direct sunlight.
 Direct sunlight is crucial, a well-lit shady place just won’t cut it.